 Difference Between Relays and Transistors

 A Relay is an electrically operated switch.
-Relays are usually used in automatic control circuit, as a kind of automatic switch which uses small current to control the large current load.
+Many types of relays are usually used in automatic control circuit, as a kind of automatic switch which uses small current to control the large current load.
 Therefore, it plays the role of automatic regulation, safety protection, and conversion circuit etc.

 A transistor is a kind of solid semiconductor device, which has many functions such as detection, rectification, amplification, switch, voltage stabilization, signal modulation and so on.
 As a variable current switch, transistor can control output current based on input voltage.